electretboy/YouTake/README.md

 # YouTake

 YouTake is a simple Youtube video downloader based on [Python](https://www.python.org/).
-It contains an executable Windows for convinience.
+It contains an executable Windows for convenience.

 The program is :
 - Fast